'World of opportunity': Somerset students learn about variety of agriculture careers

 She pointed to the integration of technology that’s crucial to farming in the modern day and noted how specialized the varying fields can be.

 Dawson also spoke about how important agriculture is as an industry in Somerset County.
-She was glad to see such a large turn out for the event, as was Somerset Chamber of Commerce Executive Director Ron Aldom.
+She was glad to see such a large turnout for the event, as was Somerset County Chamber of Commerce Executive Director Ron Aldom.

 “We’ve got to do programs like this – to expose them to the variety of careers,” Aldom said.